guozanhua/NatCam-iOS-Native/README.md

 - Import NatCam into the project
 - Build and Run!

-# NOTE
+# Note
-- This demo is only compatible on iOS.
+- This demo works only on iOS.
 For Android, you must manually compile the native sources with the Android NDK.
 - This demo requires Unity 5.3.